-• Out-of-School Time Reductions.
-The Department proposes the reduction in funding in the amount of \$2 million in Fiscal 2010, \$7.5 million in Fiscal 2011 and in the outyears through the elimination of 33 school-year-only OST programs (4,110 elementary and middle school slots) that are located in lower priority zip codes.
-This reduction also eliminates summer services at 30 middle school programs eliminating 1,940 slots.
+However, the Department still proposes a reduction in City funding of approximately \$2 million in Fiscal 2010 and \$6.2 million in Fiscal 2011 and in the outyears, which will eliminate 33 school-year-only OST programs (4,110 elementary and middle school slots) that are located in what the Department considers lower priority zip codes.

 Through federal stimulus Community Services Block Grant (CSBG) funding the Department restored approximately \$14.1 million in Fiscal 2010, to 91 OST Option II programs that were to be eliminated in Fiscal 2010.
 OST Option II is a public/private match program which serves 10,750 youth for a minimum of 160 hours a year.
 Funding was also allocated to 272 elementary and middle school programs for their OST summer programming.
 It is estimated that this funding created and/or preserved 1,800 jobs.
-The Department anticipates funding this program with the remaining stimulus dollars in Fiscal 2011, however, funding amounts have not been finalized.
+The Department anticipates funding this program through August 2010 with the remaining stimulus dollars, however, after that the OST Option II program will be eliminated.